Your stimulus debit card may be in the mail. Here’s how to access the cash.

 As a second batch of $1,400 stimulus payments arrives this week, some Social Security and other federal beneficiaries are left out

-The IRS is sending most payments by direct deposit because it the easiest and fastest way to get this money to tens of millions of Americans.
+The IRS is sending most payments by direct deposit because it is the easiest and fastest way to get this money to tens of millions of Americans.
 When that isn’t possible, the agency is mailing checks and prepaid debit cards.

-About 20 million paper checks and debit cards are expected to start arriving soon but the delivery could run into nationwide mail delays at the U.S. Postal Service.
+About 20 million paper checks and debit cards are expected to start arriving soon, but the delivery could run into nationwide mail delays at the U.S. Postal Service.

 Here are some answers to questions you may have about the delivery of stimulus payments by check or debit card.